PaloAltoNetworks/pc-python-integration/README.md

 from pcpi import session_loader

+#--DEFAULT OPTION--
 #Defaults to a file named 'tenant_credentials.yml'
 session_manager_default = session_loader.load_from_file(logger=loguru_logger)

+#--CUSTOM OPTION--
 #File must be a yaml (.yml) file.
 #If a file that does not exist is specified, the script will build one.
+Only creates end file, not directory structure.
+That setup is up to you.
 session_manager = session_loader.load_from_file(file_path='~/secrets/my_secrets.yml')

 cspm_session = session_manager.create_cspm_session()